heindrichpaul/spring5-webflux-rest/README.md

 # Spring Framework 5 Webflux Rest Application

-This repository is for an example application built in Spring Framework 5 using Webflux and Spring Boot
+This repository is for an example application built in Spring Framework 5 using Webflux and Spring Boot.